i once thought

 -

-Serena Himmelfarb (they/ them) studied film and visual art at Hampshire College, and received their MFA at California Institute for the Arts.
+For the past two years they have taught On Images for University of Chicago, at the Marine Biological Laboratory in Woods Hole, MA.
 From 2019-2022, they were a Five College Assistant Visiting Professor of Art based at Hampshire College, where they taught Installation and Experimental Form, Painting, Drawing, Art & Politics, and a collaborative, interdisciplinary seminar, The Sound of Life.

 -